 How to Create an Interactive Ebook: A Step-by-Step Guide

 Ebooks are the new norm in education and publishing.
 Add interactive content and you’ve got yourself a top-notch product that is sure to put you ahead of the game.
-This comprehensive guide will lead you through the journey so that you know how to create an interactive ebook and how to publish and distribute the ebook to different platforms.
-We will start together from building your content, to choosing your preferred online and offline tools and along the way we’ll give you the answers to the most common questions writers ask.
+This comprehensive guide will lead you through the journey so that you know how to create an interactive ebook.
+You’ll also learn how to publish and distribute the ebook to different platforms.
+We will start together by building your content, to choosing your preferred online and offline tools.
+Along the way, we’ll give you the answers to the most common questions writers ask.

 Learning how to create an interactive ebook is simple, but let us start first by defining what an “interactive ebook” is.
-This term has been over used in past years by publishers who think that inserting a moving picture in their ebook would deem it “interactive”.
-Although they are not entirely at fault here, but it just sounds quite silly given that they didn’t even scratch the tip of the interactive iceberg.
+This term has been overused in past years by publishers who think that inserting a moving picture in their ebook would deem it “interactive”.
+Although they are not entirely at fault here, it just sounds quite silly given that they didn’t even scratch the tip of the interactive iceberg.
 With current technologies like HTML5 and EPUB 3.0, you can go way beyond a digital moving picture.
-You can provide experiences rich with reader engagement as they play touch-based games, answer questions and even participate in polls or send feedback–all inside the ebook.
-And that’s how we would rather define interactivity—fully engaged readers.
+You can provide experiences rich with reader engagement as they play touch-based games, answer questions and even participate in polls or send feedback —all inside the ebook.
+And that’s how we would rather define interactivity —fully engaged readers.

 So you want to learn how to create an interactive ebook?
 Let’s jump right in then!